hyunminch/scala-sbt-java/README.md

-# scala-sbt-java8
+# scala-sbt-java
-Docker image with Scala, SBT, and Java 8
+Docker image with Scala, SBT, and Java